jacksonjude/cloudkit_flutter/README.md

 Before calls to the CloudKit API can be made, three values must be provided to the `CKAPIManager`:
 - CloudKit Container: The container ID used by CloudKit, which is typically `iCloud.` + your bundle ID.
 - CloudKit API Token: A token which must be created via the CloudKit dashboard. **Importantly, you must select the last option ('cloudkit-' + container id + '://') within 'URL Redirect' for the 'Sign in Callback'.
 The custom URL can be any short string, such as 'redirect'.**
 - CloudKit Environment: Changes whether the production or development environment is used.
-Corresponding strings are provided in the `CKEnvironment` class.
+Corresponding values are provided as constants in the `CKEnvironment` class.

-To initialize the manager, these three values must be passed into `CKAPIManager.initManager(String container, String apiToken, String environment) async`.
-This call should preferably be done in conjunction with the reflection setup initialization, as described below.
+To initialize the manager, these three values must be passed into `CKAPIManager.initManager(String container, String apiToken, CKEnvironment environment) async`.
+This call should preferably be done in conjunction with the reflection setup, as described below.

 ### Model Classes - Annotation